 FILLING THE PASSPORT

 - Pick a Country of origin in central or southern America, preferably a Spanish one.
 Put the flag of your country of origin on the cover (outside) of your passport.

-- Open your passport, skip the first page, and number each of the remaining pages along bottom, in the center, starting with the number 1.
+- Open your passport, skip the entire first page (both sides), and number each of the remaining pages along bottom, in the center, starting with the number 1.

 - Go back to the page you skipped.
 The first side of the first page in a passport usually contains a phrase from the country’s founding documents.
 If you can find such a phrase, great.

 - Go to the back side of the first page and turn the book lengthwise so it is no longer a rectangle standing up, but lying down.

 - On that page you will put/draw a small picture of yourself on the left side of the page.
 On the right side of the page you will print your real first and last name.
 Everything after that, make it up.
 I don’t want real info.